Default VPCs do not prevent you from deleting an otherwise empty Project.

 Do resources’ IP addresses on a Private Network risk changing when allocated by managed DHCP?Link to this anchor

-With managed DHCP, the IP is allocated when the resource is attached to a Private Network, and released only when the resource is detached or deleted.
+With Private Networks’ inbuilt managed DHCP, a private IP is allocated when the resource is attached to a Private Network, and released only when the resource is detached or deleted.
 The IP address remains stable across reboots and long power offs, and will not change except upon deletion or detachment from the Private Network.

 Nonetheless, you can also reserve specific IPs from a Private Network’s CIDR block, and use these IPs to attach specific resources, if you prefer.
 See our documentation on how to reserve IPs.

-How can I manage IP addresses for my Proxmox Virtual Machines (VMs) on Elastic Metal servers?Link to this anchor
+How can I attach my VMs on a Proxmox cluster on Elastic Metal to a Private Network?Link to this anchor

 We recommend that you use our IPAM product for this purpose.
 See how to reserve a private IP address with an attached MAC address.